 Treated more as an aesthetic, instead of a language, Chinese characters have made an impact on visual cultures of the West.
+Many fashion brands capitalize on the beauty of Chinese symbols and slap them on garments simply because they “look cool.”
 Westerners like to have Chinese tattoos without actually knowing the cultural context they carry, and sometimes even the actual meaning of the words.

 Often these attempts of participation and cultural appropriation do not have malicious intent, but their presentation is fraught with misinterpretation and ignorance.
 To create an open dialogue on how the West is capitalizing on the “exotic charm” of the Chinese language, this project presents a conceptual space by transforming the Aidekman Art Gallery into the “No. 1 Best Chinese Tattoo Shop.”